-Enjoy the transatlantic interaction from October 15th, 2022 to January 22nd, 2023.
+Enjoy the artistic transformation and transatlantic interaction from October 15th, 2022 to January 22nd, 2023.
 A ticket to the Albertina Modern includes access to the exhibitions within.

 The first three weeks of Ways of Freedom coincide with the intriguing The Face photo exhibition at the same location.